Studying online (if an online offering is shown below)

 Outcomes

-Students are able to (1) describe the ecological roles and activities of microbes in the natural environment, the human host, animal reservoirs and at the human-animal interface; (2) explain the principles and appropriate use of a range of environmental microbiology techniques including water quality analysis, the effects of environmental variables on microbial activity, biogeochemical cycling and the application of microbes to pollution remediation; (3) communicate scientific findings using a range of communication modes including individual scientific writing activities; and (4) analyse microbial genomic and surveillance datasets, and published scientific manuscripts.
+Students are able to (1) describe the ecological roles and activities of microbes in the natural environment, the human host, animal reservoirs and at the human-animal interface; (2) explain the principles and appropriate use of a range of environmental microbiology techniques including water quality analysis, the effects of environmental variables on microbial activity, biogeochemical cycling and the application of microbes to pollution remediation; (3) communicate scientific findings using group and individual scientific writing activities; and (4) analyse microbial genomic and surveillance datasets, and scientific publications.

 Assessment

-Indicative assessments in this unit are as follows: (1) tests; (2) worksheets/case studies; and (3) written assignments.
+Indicative assessments in this unit are as follows: (1) tests; (2) group assignment; and (3) assignments.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.